Clementine - Bios

 Jeffrey WayneJeffrey Wayne

+Jeffrey was born into a country western family in Tucson, Arizona, that included legendary actor and singer Rex Allen.
 After attending Grand Canyon College on a music scholarship he joined the band RHEMA which eventually would sign with Curb/MCA.
-After years of honing his rudimentary skill, he was reduced to playing against drum machine parts that a producer programmed.
-Not very creative, but it sure got his time together.
-As the band recorded their debut album, he began getting calls to play on national commercials produced by Frank Zappa keyboardist Allen Zavod.
+Once the band recorded their debut album he began getting calls to play on national commercials produced by Frank Zappa keyboardist, Allen Zavod and had the dubious honor of playing the "ALIENS" in one the movie "Voyage of the Rock Aliens".

-After the rock aliens disintegrated in a maze of unrealized rock star fantasies, Jeffrey and one of the aliens relocated to LA and a life of day jobs and schmoozing.
-Thus was born Nomad Production and the production team would go on to to work with Phillip Bailey, Richard Marx and International Star Search winner Banig.
-Jeffrey would also write and produce songs for legendary R&B artists The Whispers and Stephanie Mills as well as working directly with music publishing company Famous Music for several television shows.
-And to answer your questions, he spent more time programming drums then playing drums.
-Around this time Jeffrey and his alien production partner, Marc Jackson, hooked up with Michael Jackson guitarist Jon Clark and Trevor Rabin drummer Lou Molina and formed the original project Hungry For Power.
+Jeffrey started Nomad Productions in 1990 and the production team would go on to work with Phillip Bailey, Richard Marx and International Star Search winner Banig.
+Jeffrey would also write and produce songs for legendary R&B artists The Whispers and Stephanie Mills as well as working directly with music publishing company Famous Music.

-The alien team from Nomad parted company and Jeffrey began working with legendary record maverick Nik Venet.
-This is that period in many drummers careers where they have gotten so far away from their first love that they travel to the dark side of the force and become a RECORD EXECUTIVE.
-A SUIT with drumsticks.
-It wasn't long before Jeffrey was abusing struggling artists just like he had been abused as the VP of A&R for Nik Venet's company, Evening Star Records.
-After Nik Venet's death, Jeffrey was elected the new President of the company and he ran Evening Star for several years before leaving to accept another job as President of Hautlab Records in New York.
+Jeffrey began working with legendary record maverick Nik Venet and Evening Star in 1996.
+After Nik Venet's death, Jeffrey was elected the new President of Evening Star before leaving to accept another job as President of Hautlab Records in New York, NY.
 He made the pre-Grammy ballot as Producer of the Year in 1998 and again in 2005 for his work as producer on Jannel Rap's Sea of Red and Kaleidoscope albums.

 In early 2003 Jeffrey formed the Chimera Production Group with ex-Lonesome Romeos front man, Robert Parlee, and Grammy nominated singer-songwriter Jannel Rap.
 Based in Nashville as a publishing company, their song Must Have Been the Water has been on hold by several major country artists including Keith Urban, Gary Moore and Blake Shelton.